IMF raises China growth forecast but warns on debt

 “Continued reliance on policy stimulus measures, with rapid expansion of credit and slow progress in addressing corporate debt, especially in hardening the budget constraints of state-owned enterprises, raises the risk of a sharper slowdown or a disruptive adjustment,” the IMF said.

-It said official Chinese stimulus might lead to even stronger performance than forecast, which might help boost growth for the country’s trading partners.
+The agency said official Chinese stimulus might lead to even stronger performance than forecast, which might help boost growth for the country’s trading partners.
 But it warned that might be disrupted if governments resort to “protectionist trade policies.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.